technoguy3105/SunFlow/README.md

 <img width="991" alt="Taycan GraphOpt" src="https://user-images.githubusercontent.com/65338147/84734883-6a3a7480-afa2-11ea-90ff-f63ed025800f.png">

 The optimized model show active (blue) and inactive flows (gray) as well as active participants (gray boxes) and inactive participants (white boxes).
-In complex model this could be confusing.
+In complex models this could be confusing.
 Therefore you can show those vertices and edges only, which have an active flow (see below).

 <img width="936" alt="TaycanGraphOptFlowOnly" src="https://user-images.githubusercontent.com/65338147/84734892-70c8ec00-afa2-11ea-857f-b9a4401522c5.png">